ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/Domain Modeling and Class Diagram Document/Reflection.md

 - Mermaid.js limitations influenced some notation choices
 - Trade-off documentation helps justify design decisions

-> **Key Insight**: The iterative design process - with multiple diagram revisions - was crucial for achieving a model that satisfies both technical requirements and real-world wellness system needs while maintaining student privacy and system usability.

 ## Conclusion
 This task significantly enhanced my ability to: